enavarro222/bblamp/README.md

 - [ ] (cancel) UI: make a model for the UI it self (selectedLapp)
 - [ ] (cancel) UI: use good html5 balise : section, header, nav, ... http://stackoverflow.com/questions/4781077/html5-best-practices-section-header-aside-article-tags

+- [x] UI: reorganise views in a different js file
+- [x] UI: integrate backbone-layout in the git repo
+- [x] UI: JS lib in a subdir
+- [x] UI: add lapp button in a proper View
 - [x] UI: make LappPythonCodeEditor view
 - [x] UI: make a LappSaveView
 - [x] UI: close a lapp